tannerbroberts/tannerbroberts.github.io/README.md

         FILL: The story needs talk with Tanner, || is yet to be written
         DO: These are ready to be done.
 They have enough description to make the developer happy
         DONE: ...
 It's done...
 I don't know what else to say
     STORIES:
         DO:
             Make the shelf, popup, and main screen play nice with eachother z-index, 100% width
             BUG: Click listeners for ItemSchedulerAddon are broken TimeWindow
                 Scheduler option on block
                     appears onAddItem along with the item block schedule submit button
                 BackgroundSection
                     onLongPressListener
                     partial sections
             AddItem onClickListener
+            Move buttons to children of a list item
     DONE:
         Standardize css: All components have the cssHelper object in their styles
         BUG: Layout doesn't fit mobile screen